jmeier/geotechnical-simulations-with-moose/README.md

 This whitepaper ([PDF](geotechnical-simulations-with-moose.pdf))
 collects information and code for geotechnical simulations with the software Moose.
-This document is primarily intended as a collection of information  rather than a textbook or step-by-step guide.
+This document is primarily intended as a collection of information and examples rather than a textbook or step-by-step guide.
 As such, it is intended to be a ’living’ document that will be continually edited and updated.

 > [!IMPORTANT]
 > This document is published under the